mathewsanders/Tally-Walker/README.md

 // generate an array of up to 10 items let tenItems = walker.fill(request: 10)
 // - for models of continuous sequences the array may be less than the requested length
-// - for models of discrete sequences, the array will be the requested length
+// - for models of discrete sequences the array will be the requested length

 ```